digitalgust/miniJVM/README.md

 ## Compile java source:
+   To compile java source file ,there are 2 resolution:
+   * Oracle JDK javac to compile.
+   * Janio the third compiler.
-   To compile java source file using the third soft Janino binary,  can see example in binary folder.
+   using Janino jar lib,  can see example in binary folder.
    the compile command like :
 ```
 win: